UND-ARC/IPCam/Android/README.md

 `p2p.apk` is the original, untouched, APK file downloadable from numerous places.

-`unzipped` is the rest of the stuff.
+`unzipped` is where you can find the purely unzipped file format.
+`p2p` is home to the dissassembled APK file, thanks to `apktool`.